-Condition: The Association could not provide evidence of procurement for 2 of 2 state capital outlay disbursements tested, in the amount of \$95,729.
-Documentation of procurement was also not retained for 8 operating disbursements to 4 different vendors totaling \$189,179.
+Condition: The Association could not provide evidence of procurement for 5 of 5 disbursements tested that were subject to procurement, in the amount of \$29,077.

-Criteria: Agencies are required to comply with the New Mexico Procurement Code (Section 13-1-28 through 13-1-99 NMSA 1978) and State Purchasing Regulations (1.4.1 NMAC) in order to obtain the best available terms for construction contracts.
+Criteria: Agencies are required to comply with the New Mexico Procurement Code (Section 13-1-28 through 13-1-99 NMSA 1978) and State Purchasing Regulations (1.4.1 NMAC) in order to obtain the best available terms for construction and professional service contracts.